-Table 3.2.1.a. gives the Descri ption of assessment tools f for course outcomes.
+Table 3.2.1.a. gives the Description of assessment tools for course outcomes.

-Assessment Tool Type Assessment Tool Title Tool Description Direct Attainment Tools CIE test Three CIE tests are conducted every semester which cover the entire curriculum of the course.
+Three CIE tests are conducted every semester which cover the entire CIE test curriculum of the course.
 Average of 3 IA is considered.
 Internal Assessment is conducted for 30 marks The questions are framed according to blooms taxonomy and mapped with the COs of the course.
 Assignments and Quizzes Assignments and quizzes are conducted for continuous evaluation throughout the semester.
 Assignments are given from question banks Assignments and quizzes are evaluated for 10marks.
 Quizzes will be a random check on the student's knowledge acquired in day to day classes.
-Laboratory Test Continuous internal evaluation is done for all the experiments for execution of the work, calculations, results and record writing.
-It carries 30 marks Continuous internal evaluation for practicals is carried out throughout the semester following an evaluation for every lab duration including student's attendance as per the rubrics.
-At the end of semester internal lab test is conducted , it is evaluated for 10 marks In order to facilitate interaction among the students and to develop team spirit, the students are expected to carry out some experiments in groups.
-Project Project work internal assessment is evaluated as below In 7th semester project work phase 1 and project seminar is conducted and it is evaluated for 100 marks In 8th semester phase 2 is evaluated in 2 reviews, first review is evaluated for 50 marks and second review is evaluated for 50 marks
+Assignments and

-Internship / Professional practice • Internal assessment for internship is done in 8 th semester and it is evaluated for 50 marks Seminar on current trends in Engineering and technology • Internal assessment is done in 8 th semester and evaluated for 100 marks Semester End Examination These are conducted by the university.
+1 Tilk Laboratory Test Continuous internal evaluation is done for all the experiments for execution of the work, calculations, results and record writing.
+It carries a marks Continuous internal evaluation for practicals is carried out throughout the semester following an evaluation for every lab duration including student attendance as per the rubrics.
+At the end of semester internal lab test is conducted , it is evaluated for 1 marks In order to facilitate interaction among the students and to develop team spirit, the students are expected to carry out some experiments in groups.
+Project Project work internal assessment is evaluated as below In 7th semester project work phase 1 and project seminar is conducted an it is evaluated for 100 marks In 8th semester phase 2 is evaluated in 2 reviews, first review is evaluate for 50 marks and second review is evaluated for 50 marks Internship / Professional practice Internal assessment for internship is done in 8th semester and it is evaluated for 50 marks Seminar on current trends in Engineering and technology Internal assessment is done in 8th semester and evaluated for 100 marks Semester End Examination These are conducted by the university.
 Theory and laboratory are evaluated for 60 marks.
 Project work is evaluated for 100 marks Internship is evaluated for 50 marks No SEE for Seminar.